top of page

 Grades 9-12.
 In this lesson, students will watch the informative and endearing documentary RBG (2018) and reflect on the life and career of Supreme Court Justice Ruth Bader Ginsburg (1933-2020), a Jewish American.
 Students will explore her contributions to gender equality and civil rights and discuss how her legacy continues to influence the American legal system and our society today.
 Through this lesson, students will analyze the role of the judiciary in shaping laws and so

-HAYM SOLOMON: The Financier Who Helped Fund America's Freedom
+HAYM SALOMON: The Financier Who Helped Fund America's Freedom

 bottom of page